jfwberg/lightweight-soap-util/README.md

     // Support methods
-    .call()                     // Create and Execute the SOAP HTTP callout .handleResponse()           // Throw an Exception with the SOAP API error message in case of a 500 response code ;
+    .call()                     // Create and Execute the SOAP HTTP callout .handleErrors()           // Throw an Exception with the SOAP API error message in case of a 500 response code ;

 // Test Method to override the HttpResponse returned by the Http.send() exection